 Tom Johnston.
 Bitemporal Data: Theory and Practice.
 2014.
 I felt like I found a kindred soul when I read how he connects database design and ontology, as I’ve always thought of programming as “applied philosophy.”
 Databases as Aristotelian propositional logic is inseparable from the mathematical set-based theory.
 Johnston gives helpful distinctions between the physical rows in the table, the assertions they represent, and the things themselves.
 Eventually this leads to a grand vision of connecting every assertion’s bitemporal (or tritemporal) history to its speaker, somewhat like some ideas in the Semantic Web, although this doesn’t sound very practical.
 Like Date he seems to be landing on something like sixth-normal form, with a view-like presentation layer to bring all the attributes back together again.
+(Also like Date he seems to acknowledge 6NF may not be practical.)
 He points out how unsatisfactory Kimball’s suggestions are.
 He also criticizes the limitations of SQL:2011 and offers some amendments to make it more useful.
 Describes a (patented) idea of “episodes” to optimize certain temporal queries.

 Anton Dignös, Michael H. Böhlen, and Johann Gamper.
 “Temporal Alignment”, SIGMOD ’12.
 Amazing!
 Shows how to define temporal versions of every relational operator by a combination of the traditional operators and just two simple transforms, which they call “align” and “split”.
 Gives a very readable exposition of the new theory and then describes how they patched Postgres 9.0 and benchmarked the performance.
 I think this solves the composability problems Date objected to in TSQL2, and unlike SQL:2011 it is general and comprehensive.
 The focus is on state-time, and I’m not sure how it will map onto bi-temporal, but even just having good state-time functionality would be tremendous.
 And the paper is only 12 easy-to-read pages! (pdf)